TOUCH OF AFRICA

 Ibra's smile loosened, confirming that the earlier version was nothing less than tense concealment of fear.
 We listened to Led Zeppelin's "Bring It on Home" ("the beat is very OK", he told me), Pearl Jam's "Just Breathe" ("is that country music?"), and Edward Sharpe (no comment from Ibra).

 My reflections were cut short when Lily Allen’s “Fuck You” came on the radio.
-I lowered the volume, thinking that most Ugandans wouldn’t appreciate the progressive politics or the impolite refrain.
+I lowered the volume, thinking that most Ugandans wouldn’t appreciate it.
 Ibra certainly had no comment, which was comment enough.

 We arrived in Munyonyo at just about midnight.
 Ibra dropped me off at home, then drove off to see his son.
 I went to sleep, relieved about Sekamanya, relieved that we left when we did, relieved that we made it back without incident.